ofek/pyapp/docs/config.md

 These options have no effect when the project installation is [disabled](#skipping-project-installation).

+### Externally managed

+You may set the `PYAPP_PIP_EXTERNAL` option to `true` or `1` to use the [standalone](https://pip.pypa.io/en/stable/installation/#standalone-zip-application) versions of pip rather than whatever the distribution provides.

+By default, the latest version is used.
+You may use a specific `X.Y.Z` version by setting the `PYAPP_PIP_VERSION` option.

+!!! tip
+    This provides a significant installation speed up when [full isolation](#isolation) is not enabled.

 ### Extra arguments

 You may set the `PYAPP_PIP_EXTRA_ARGS` option to provide extra arguments to the [`pip install`](https://pip.pypa.io/en/stable/cli/pip_install/) command at runtime when installing or updating the project e.g. `--index-url URL --only-binary :all:`.